UCLA Service Design

 Imagine online forms that ask only a few, essential questions.
 Imagine the surprise when it used to take two weeks to hear back whether your form was approved, but now it takes just two days—or even just two seconds.

 University of California Los Angeles (UCLA) is an international research university located in southern California.
 The 2017-2018 edition of Times Higher Education ranks UCLA 15th in World University Rankings, and 13th in World Reputation Rankings.

 Starting in 2013, UCLA initiated conversion of its graduate program’s paper-based forms to digital.
-The University’s Graduate Program recruited me to be strategic lead on the project.
 As Lead User Experience Designer reporting directly to the Director of Technology, I led a six-person product team to research, design, develop, and deliver a comprehensive solution.

 Chris Testa–head of technology.
 Perre DiCarlo–lead user experience designer.
 Michael Flaxman & Estrella Arciba–senior analysts and domain experts.
 Van Nguyen–lead developer & data architect.
 Alex Weber–lead front end developer.
 Eric Manasca & Priya Thangaraju–developers.
 Colleen McCormick–ux researcher.
-Reid Johnson–project manager.
+Reid Johnson–scrum master.

 A misplaced question

 Even prestigious universities still task students with an annoying collection of steps to submit a form: visit a desktop computer so you can download a pdf form, print it onto paper, fill in your name, id number, program you’re in, degree goal, email, and twelve more answers by hand, then either submit the paper form to a specific office or scan the paper form into an image file and email it to that office.
 You’ll eventually hear back from the University if you’re approved or not.